RamziJabali/articles/content/Dev Notes/Kotlin Multiplatform + Compose Multiplatform Guide.md

 	- What is the difference between `shared`, `iosMain`, and `androidMain`
 - **What is CMM**
 - **How to Setup CMM With Our KMM Project**
+- **Network Calls**
+	- API calls using KTOR
+	- `kotlinx.serialization` for processing network requests and responses
 ## **Section 1: What is KMM***
 - KMM is Kotlin Multiplatform Mobile.
 - It's meant to be a solution for cross platform development between Android and iOS.
 Serves as a means to share code between both platforms.